What Is The Difference Between A Maze And A Labyrinth?

 Mazes present individuals with a multitude of paths and choices, often leading to frustration and uncertainty.
 The branching nature of mazes allows for multiple possibilities, requiring individuals to make decisions and face the consequences of their choices.
 Labyrinths, however, lack these multiple paths and choices.
 The single path of a labyrinth guides individuals steadily towards the center, offering a sense of focus and tranquility.
 The absence of choices simplifies the journey, allowing individuals to immerse themselves in their thoughts and emotions.

-See also Can I Publish My Own Coloring Book?
+See also Can I Publish A Coloring Book On Amazon KDP?

 Contemporary Usage